Billingegroup/cookiecutter/doc/source/cookiecutter_guide.rst

 4. cd into the new ``diffpy.<package_name>/`` directory (e.g., in our example ``pwd`` would return ``~/dev/diffpy.pdfmorph/diffpy.pdfmorph``) (we will refer to the nested directory as the "**cookiecutter**" directory and ``~/dev/diffpy.pdfmorph/`` as the "**main**" directory).

 5. Type ``ls -als`` (if you have the alias, this is ``ll``) compare the directory structures in this directory tree to that in the original repo to see what is different (ignore files at this point).
 Nothing to do here, just get familiar with the differences.

 6. Type ``mv ../.git .`` to move the ``.git`` directory from the main repo to the cookiecutter repo.

 7. Create a new branch for all the changes, e.g., ``git checkout -b cookierelease``.

-8. Type ``cp -n -r ../src .`` to copy the source code from the main to the cookiecutter repo, without overwriting exiting files in the destination.
+8. Type ``cp -n -r ../src .`` to copy the source code from the main to the cookiecutter repo, without overwriting existing files in the destination.
 If there is no src directory, it will be something like ``cp -n -r ../diffpy ./src``.

 9. Type ``git status`` to see a list of files that have been (1) untracked, (2) deleted, (3) modified.
 Untracked files are in the cookiecutter but not in the original repo, deleted files are in the original but haven't been moved over, and modified files are in both but have been changed.

 10. Let's now copy over any documentation, similar to what we did with the src files.
 We want to copy over everything in the ``doc/<path>/source`` file from the old repo to the ``doc/source`` file in the new repo.

     1. If you see this extra ``manual`` directory, run ``cp -n -r ../doc/manual/source/* ./doc/source``.